Ostomy Memories of Memory Accuracy

 lovely

-Memory is strange thing at times at least for me.
-I can remember things even back in my childhood.
+Memory is a strange thing at times, at least for me.
+I can remember things even from my childhood.
 Then there are times I can't remember things that happened a week ago.
-I have also found that some young people don't really care about things that happened from long ago.
+I have also found that some young people don't really care about things that happened long ago.